WHAT OUR RECENT CLIENTS SAY ABOUT US

 2- File a Notice of Intent (NOI)

-The Notice of Intent (NOI) lets the state or EPA know that you are filing for permit coverage.
+The Notice of Intent (NOI) lets the state or EPA know that you are filing for a stormwater permit coverage for construction site.
 It is also your certification that you have read, understood, and implemented the requirements of the construction stormwater permit.
 Your completed NOI should be posted at the construction site in a place accessible to the public.

 3- Implement all BMPs outlined in your SWPPP